Updated: Jul 11

 After buying a watering hose of 300m, the students and the school staff installed it as a drip system for all the trees planted at school.
 So, as of this moment, though the students are on a summer holiday, the project is progressing well; the school caretaker has taken the responsibility of watering the trees from time to time using this drip system easily (see the pictures below).

 About 100 trees were planted at this school because it has a large space.
 Though it’s very hot, the trees are very green.
 The school caretaker is looking after the trees; He waters them from time to time.

 Tassa Ouirgane school

 The trees at this school are growing well without any problem.
-When I entered the school I found a young boy who resides next to school, he is always there taking care of the trees.
-As shown in the pictures bellow, I found the tree are good.
+When I entered the school I found a young boy who resides next to the school, he is always there taking care of the trees.
+As shown in the pictures below, I found the tree is good.